ihechikara/ihechikara-blog/src/pages/posts/how-to-use-route-parameter-in-expressjs.md

 ```
 So any user whose ID matches the `userID` parameter will be returned in the response object.

-The http://localhost:5000/api/users/1 route, will return the user with an ID of 1:
+The http://localhost:5000/api/users/1 route will return the user with an ID of 1:
 ```json
 {
 "name": "John",